openshift-cloud-functions/demos/knative-kubecon/README.md

 ## 4. Releasing and traffic splitting

 If an application contains a bug, we'll want to fix that as soon as possible and roll out the new version as quickly and safe as possible.
-To do so, one usually relies on a concept called traffic splitting.
-Traffic splitting is used to only send a portion of the incoming traffic to the new version of the application, to verify in a controlled manner that it's actually working as intended.
+To do so, we'll rely on a concept called *canary release*.
+To achieve that, one wants to deploy a new version of an application and then gradually shift more and more traffic to the new version, to controllably verify it's working as intended.
+Shifting traffic gradually to a new version is called *traffic splitting*.

 In this case, there is already a fixed version of the application available as `v2` (we used `v1`) above.
 To update our service we need to: